neillperry/travel-backend/README.md

 # PROBLEM:

-The tutorial says to install MongoDB using homebrew, but that doesn't work.
-MongoDB has been removed from homebrew.
-So following the tutorial's instructions will not work.
-To use MongoDB with this project, we have to install and use the community edition.
+I am unable to install MongoDB locally because it has been removed from homebrew.
+So to use MongoDB with this project, we have to install and use the community edition.
 Follow the instructions below:

 **How to Install and Run Mongo DB with this Project:**